The Apprentice (British TV series): The Apprenticast (2007–2009)

-The beginning of the third series saw the launch of a weekly podcast called The Apprenticast, and a radio programme on BBC Five Live, both hosted by former Blue Peter presenter Richard Bacon and running for thirty minutes.
+The beginning of the third series saw the launch of a weekly podcast called The Apprenticast, and a radio programme on BBC Radio 5 Live, both hosted by former Blue Peter presenter Richard Bacon and running for thirty minutes.
 Both programmes featured former candidates being questioned by members of the public, comedians, and those who work in business.
 Some critics have described Bacon's performance as better than that of Adrian Chiles, who presented the similar, but television-based, programme The Apprentice: You're Fired!

 For the 2009 series, an independent weekly podcast was also released, hosted by first series contestant James Max, in conjunction with London talk station LBC (on which Max hosts his own show).

 Sport Relief Does The Apprentice (2008)

 After the first Comic Relief celebrity version proved a success, the BBC gave the green light for another edition the following year for Sport Relief 2008.
 Designed once again as a two-part special called Sport Relief Does The Apprentice, it was aired on 12 and 14 March 2008, and functioned on the same format as the Comic Relief version.
 For the Sport Relief edition, the celebrities that participated were Phil Tufnell, Nick Hancock, Lembit Öpik, Kelvin MacKenzie, Hardeep Singh Kohli, Lisa Snowdon, Jacqueline Gold, Louise Redknapp, Clare Balding and Kirstie Allsopp.